Criminal Lawyer Gold Coast

 We can assist with charges related to:

 - Driving under the influence of alcohol or drugs

-- Driving without a licence or whilst disqualified or suspended
+- Driving without a licence or whilst disqualified or suspended from driving

-- Dangerous or negligent driving
+- Dangerous driving or negligent driving

 - Applying for a special hardship licence or work licence

 - Speeding, demerit points, and other licence appeals